civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 105

-Section 17 of the Act is replaced by the following:
+The Act is **amended** by **adding** the following **after** section 17:

-### Section 17

-**After consulting with** the board of directors, **the Minister designates** a chairperson from among their number for a renewable term **of not more than** two years.

 ### Section 17.1

-In the event of the absence or incapacity of the chairperson, or a vacancy in that office, the vice-chairperson or, if there is no vice-chairperson, a member of the board who is designated by a resolution of the board of directors is authorized to act as chairperson for a term of no more than 90 days without the Minister's approval.
+In the event of the absence or incapacity of the chairperson, or a vacancy in that office, the vice-chairperson or, if there is no vice-chairperson, a member of the board who is designated by a resolution of the board of directors is authorized to act as chairperson for a term of no more than 90 days.

-> **Explanatory Note**:
-> Existing text of section 17:
-> *Existing Text*:
-> > The board of directors shall elect a chairperson from among their number for a term not exceeding two years, the term being renewable.

 ### Section 106

 Subsection 19(1) of the Act is amended by adding the following after paragraph (b):

 no longer has a valid security certification referred to in section 15.1, if the director was appointed under paragraph 14(1)(b) or (c);

-> **Explanatory Note**:
-> Relevant portion of subsection 19(1):
-> *Existing Text*:
-> > A director of a port authority ceases to hold office when the director

 ### Section 107